 1. Visit the Reunification Palace

-The Reunification Palace (also known as Independence Palace) was originally called Norodom Palace and was the base for Vietnamese General Ngo Dinh Diem until his death in 1963.
+The Reunification Palace (also known as Independence Palace) was originally called Norodom Palace.
+It was the base for Vietnamese General Ngo Dinh Diem until his death in 1963.
 Diem was incredibly unpopular and the palace was bombed by his own air force in 1962 in an attempt to assassinate him.
 So he decided to build a new residence there, but one that included a bomb shelter in the basement in case it happened again.
 His fears were realized when he was murdered by his own troops.

 The new residence, the Reunification Palace became the home to the President of South Vietnam during the Vietnam War (or American War as it is called here).
 It is an incredible example of 1960s architecture.
 It is open-air, with classic 60s-style furniture and decor.
 Meeting rooms dominate the lower floor, with an impressive bar on the second floor, and a bomb shelter and communication hub in the basement.